nhp1807/Coffee-shop-chain-management-backend/GitConvention.md

 3. Commit changes

 - `git commit -m "Add: feature-name"`
+- `git commit -m "Fix: bug-name"`
+- `git commit -m "Update: feature-name"`

 4. Push to the remote repository

+Push the new branch to the remote repository
+You are not allowed to push to the master branch or the develop branch directly

 - `git push origin dev/feature-name`
 - `git push origin fix/bug-name`

+5. Pull the latest changes from the remote repository

+- `git pull origin develop`
+- `git pull origin master`
+- `git pull origin dev/feature-name`
+- `git pull origin fix/bug-name`

+6. Merge latest changes from develop branch to current branch

+- `git merge origin/develop`

-5. Create a pull request
+7. Create a pull request

 - Make a pull request from the new branch to the develop branch
 - Mustn't make a pull request from the new branch to the master branch
 - Mustn't merge the pull request without approval

-6. Review and merge
+8. Review and merge
-7. Delete the branch
+9. Delete the branch

 Remove the branch on the local repository